VIPER-Swift/VIPERS-Wireframe-Protocol/README.md

 [![License](https://img.shields.io/cocoapods/l/VISPERS-Wireframe-Protocol.svg?style=flat)](http://cocoapods.org/pods/VISPERS-Wireframe-Protocol)
 [![Platform](https://img.shields.io/cocoapods/p/VISPERS-Wireframe-Protocol.svg?style=flat)](http://cocoapods.org/pods/VISPERS-Wireframe-Protocol)

+The wireframe layer in an VIPER-Application is used to create and to present view controllers and controller transitions.
+A VIPERS application uses an object conforming to the WireframeProtocol to navigate between the controllers of your app.

-The wireframe is the powerful thing that wires the view controllers in your VISPERS app together.
+It is the powerful thing that wires the view controllers in your app together.
 It takes an NSURL and some parameters, talks to the components that create your view controllers (the ControllerProvider) which create the view controller connected to this URL, and gives it to those components which are responsible for presenting your controller (the ControllerRoutingPresenter).

-The wireframe is responsible for navigating to the next view controller and communicates with the presenter layer.
+The wireframe is responsible for navigating to the next view controller and communicates and connects all objects of the wireframe layer.
+It is used by the presenter layer to navigate to the next view controller.
 We recommend you to avoid using it in a view controller which is located in the view layer.
-It is better to use it in a delegate.
+It is better to call it from a delegate.

 ![VIPER Architecture]
 (https://raw.githubusercontent.com/VIPER-Swift/VISPERS-Wireframe-Protocol/master/Example/VISPERS-Wireframe-Protocol/viper-architecture.png)

+## More about VIPER
+VIPER is an application architecture for mobile app development.
+You can find some explanations here: [Blogpost from objc.io] (https://www.objc.io/issues/13-architecture/viper/)  (It's example is written in OBJ-C but I think you will accept this as your next challenge :-P)

 ## Usage